Apple TV vs Roku vs Smart TV

 Our experience with the advanced functions of Smart TVs has been fairly negative.
 Today just about every quality television is a Smart TV.
 It is understandably tempting to use those features you have already paid for in lieu of purchasing a Roku or Apple TV.
 Unfortunately the implementation of Smart TV features are hit and miss at best.

 Another downside, particularly for clients with surround sound, is that Smart TVs work best when the internal speakers are used.
 For our clients it is rare that we use the speakers built into the TV, and often making the audio work costs more than simply adding an Apple TV or a Roku.
+In many cases the smart TV won't output the higher quality audio signals that the Roku and Apple TV will.

 The advantages of the Smart TV are pretty obvious.
 One, you already own the equipment if you have a Smart TV, nothing else is needed.
 Additionally it is one less remote that you would need to have sitting around.
 This issue could be easily solved with a universal remote, but for a budget system it may be worth considering.